 Parent/guardian, to learn more about the healthcare and other services that are available to your child and to make your informed decision as to whether you will be consenting to the provision of those services, please continue to the Parent Portal.

 What is the role of the Registered School Nurse?
-Registered school nurses strengthen and facilitate the educational process by improving and protecting the health status of children and by identifying and assisting in eliminating or modifying health-related barriers to learning.
+Registered school nurses strengthen and facilitate the educational process by improving and protecting the health status of students by identifying and assisting in eliminating or modifying health-related barriers to learning.
 These professionals are members of the school-based intervention teams, providing health expertise, guidance, and support and serving as a liaison between school personnel, family, community, and medical providers to advocate for healthcare and a healthy school environment.
 Registered school nurses delegate and provide guidance to clinic assistants, licensed practical nurses, and other trained staff that provide direct health services to students in the school setting.

 Amy Ponce, MSN, RN – Supervisor of School Health email@example.com